Why Russia is investigating Wagner boss Yevgeny Prigozhin - KTVZ

 Prigozhin later rowed back on his threat, saying his criticism of the Russian military leadership was a “march of justice” and not a coup – but by that point he appears to have already crossed a line with the Kremlin.

-Late on Friday, Prigozhin said his fighters had entered Russia’s Rostov region.
+Late on Friday, Prigozhin said his fighters had entered Russia’s Rostov region and he even claimed his troops had downed a helicopter that fired on a “column” of civilians.

 How did Russia respond?